NithinSGowda/growwapi/README.md

 ## 📚 Examples

-Once your environment is set up and the SDK is initialized, see the [examples directory](./examples/) for detailed usage of each feature:
+Once your environment is set up and the SDK is initialized, you can explore detailed usage for each feature in the [examples directory](./examples/)

 - [Order Management](./examples/order.md)
 - [Holdings](./examples/holdings.md)